 \subsection{Synthesized data simulations}

-We consider again the synthetic data set used in Section \ref{method.sec}.
-Figure \ref{fig:big_2_small_2} illustrates the adjacency matrix of a concrete realization of the original network.
+We consider again the synthetic data set used in Section~\ref{method.sec}.
+Figure~\ref{figbig2small2} illustrates the adjacency matrix of a concrete realization of the original network.
 Suppose one knows that there are $2$ major clusters, and a GSBM with $r=2$ clusters is adopted.

-We now explain in details our implementation of Algorithm \ref{alg:rcd_adm1}.
+We now explain in detail our implementation of Algorithm \ref{algrcdadm1}.
 First, we need to choose the tuning parameter $\lambda$ between the maximum cross-group density $q^+$ and the minimum within-group density $p^{-}$.
-Ideal choices of $\lambda$ are formalized by Condition \eqref{eq:lambda_bound} in Theorem \ref{teo:main}.
-In practice, we propose a simple method to choose $\lambda$ as the mean connectivity density in a subgraph determined by nodes with ``moderate" degrees.
-If the adjacency matrix of the graph is denoted as $\mtx{A}$, and $\vct{1}_N$ represents the $N$-dimensional vector with all coordinates equal to $1$, then $\mtx{A}\vct{1}_N$ represents the degrees of the $N$ nodes.
-The nodes with degrees above the $80$th percentile or below the $20$th percentile are eliminated from the graph, and $\lambda$ is chosen as the mean density of the \emph{subgraph} determined by the remaining nodes.
+Ideal choices of $\lambda$ are formalized by condition (\ref{eqlambdabound}) in Theorem~\ref{teomain}.
+In practice, we propose a simple method to choose $\lambda$ as the mean connectivity density in a subgraph determined by nodes with ``moderate'' degrees.
+If the adjacency matrix of the graph is denoted as $\mathbf{A}$, and $\mathbf{1}_N$ represents the $N$-dimensional vector with all coordinates equal to $1$, then $\mathbf{A}\mathbf{1}_N$ represents the degrees of the $N$ nodes.
+The nodes with degrees above the $80$th percentile or below the $20$th percentile are eliminated from the graph, and $\lambda$ is chosen as the mean density of the \textit{subgraph} determined by the remaining nodes.
 The purpose of choosing nodes with moderate degrees is to diminish the influence of the outliers.
-Notice that the mean density of the subgraph may be very different from the mean of $\mtx{A}\vct{1}_N$, which is usually significant affected by the outliers.
+Notice that the mean density of the subgraph may be very different from the mean of $\mathbf{A}\mathbf{1}_N$, which is usually significantly affected by the outliers.

 The convex method is implemented with $\lambda$ mentioned above.
-As an illustration, in one realization of the synthetic data set, the solution to the convex optimization \eqref{eq:cvx}, and the community detection result by further implementing k-means clustering with $k=r=2$ are plotted in Figure \ref{fig:convex}.
+As an illustration, in one realization of the synthetic data set, the solution to convex optimization~(\ref{eqcvx}), and the community detection result by further implementing $k$-means clustering with $k=r=2$ are plotted in Figure~\ref{figconvex}.